drewnoakes/GameController/README.md

 - All start UI options may be specified from the command line.

-- Game state messages include a number that is unique to the game controller instance, intended to prevent problems seen when multiple game controllers are run on the same network.
+- Game state messages include a number that is unique to the current game, intended to prevent problems seen when multiple game controllers are run on the same network.
 This allows robots to detect the problem, and in most cases ignore the potentially sabotaging game controller.
+The game controller also notifies the operator if it detects another instance on the network.

 - Game state messages identify the league being played, supporting teams that play in more than one league (eg. HL kid-size and teen-size).
 This can also be